newellbrandon/kastendevhub.github.io/_posts/2024-04-22-source-code-repo-backup.md

 # What are my options?

-We could continue as normal and assume that my source code repository is just fine and nothing bad will happen to me. altnertavily maybe a `git clone --mirror https://github.com/EXAMPLE-USER/REPOSITORY.git` is a good enough.
-This approach is only going to get that source code not the wiki and other areas of the repository.
+We could continue as normal and assume that my source code repository is just fine and nothing bad will happen to me.
+Alternatively, maybe a `git clone --mirror https://github.com/EXAMPLE-USER/REPOSITORY.git` is a good enough.
+This approach is only going to get that source code, not the wiki and other areas of the repository.

 We could incorporate the above into a script and then let our backup tool of choice maybe pick that file up on a schedule, again this might be sufficient.

 Maybe we could create another script that interacts with the API to again pull down the data we want to protect including the wiki, issues and discussions of our repository.
 Which then is picked up by a broader backup job.

-Or in this post I am going to talk about how we can achieve this using Kasten plus a Kanister blueprint with an open source project called [gickup](https://github.com/cooperspencer/gickup).
+Or, perhaps the best option, we can protect our source code using Kasten plus a Kanister blueprint with an open source project called [gickup](https://github.com/cooperspencer/gickup).

 # The Goal

-I will say now that this is a work in progress and a look at the art of the possible of both Kanister blueprints and how this can be used to orchestrate other third party tools with Kasten to provide an orchestrated way to protect different workloads.
+I will say now that this is a work-in-progress and a look at the art of the possible of both Kanister blueprints and how this can be used to orchestrate other third-party tools with Kasten to provide an orchestrated way to protect different workloads.

-The goal of this project is to provide a template for using Gickup within a Kubernetes cluster and then leveraging Kasten K10 to orchestrate Source Code Repository backups to an Object Storage location of which this could be immutable.
+The goal of this project is to provide a template for using Gickup within a Kubernetes cluster and then leveraging Kasten K10 to orchestrate Source Code Repository backups to an Object Storage location, which can be immutable and thus protected from ransomware attacks.

 To achieve this we are going to create the following in our Kubernetes cluster, in a dedicated namespace.